AxonC/university-sdi-project/documentation/trekstar-documentation.md

 Once you have entered the Add Project functionality you will be asked to enter the following information:

-Project Title, this is the name that you want your project to be called.
+Firstly, you will be asked to enter the Project Title, this is the name that you want your project to be called.
 Any value is accepted.

 ![Visual representation of the application asking for a Project Title](images/user-guide/maintenance-mode/add-project-title.png)